ameya81/10-BIT-PDAC/README.md

 ## Steps to install ```Esim``` on Linux

 	i.
 After downloading eSim, extract it using:

    		       $ unzip eSim-2.1.zip

    	ii.
 Now change directories in to the top-level eSim directory (where this INSTALL file can be found).

    	iii.
 To install eSim and other dependencies, run the following command :

    		       $ chmod +x install-eSim.sh
    		       $ ./install-eSim.sh --install

    	iv.
 To uninstall eSim and all of its components, run the following command :

    		       $ ./install-eSim.sh --uninstall

+## Steps to install ```Esim``` on Windows OS

+    i.
+Download eSim for Windows OS from "https://esim.fossee.in/".
+Disable the antivirus (if any).

+    ii.
+Now double click on eSim installer and then follow the instruction to install eSim.

+    iii.
+To uninstall eSim and all of its components, run the uninstaller "uninst-eSim.exe" located at top-level eSim directory (where this INSTALL file can be found).

 # #Steps to install ```Ngspice``` on LINUX